-Linda Hecker is a life-long educator, with 40 years as a special educator, 32 of them at Landmark College, where she is a member of the founding faculty.
-She has directed tutorial and teacher training programs, taught English, study skills, and music classes, and served as an academic advisor and academic dean.
-She was appointed to the Landmark College Institute for Research and Training in 2001, and currently serves as Lead Education Specialist.
-She frequently presents workshops, seminars and graduate courses for educators and parents.
-Her areas of interest and research include assistive technology, adolescent literacy, pedagogy for teaching composition, reading, and study skills, and adult education.
+Linda Hecker is a life-long educator with 40 years as a special educator, 32 of them at Landmark College where she is a member of the founding faculty.
+She has directed tutorial and teacher training programs, taught English, music, study skills, and served as an academic advisor and academic dean.
+She was appointed to the Landmark College Institute for Research and Training in 2001 and currently serves as lead education specialist.
+She frequently presents at workshops, seminars, and graduate courses for educators and parents.
+Her areas of interest and research include assistive technology, adolescent literacy, pedagogy for teaching composition, reading, study skills, and adult education.
 In her free time she doubles as a freelance violinist/violist.

 M.Ed., Urban and Secondary Education, University of Hartford

 Academic literacy (reading and writing)